--Take a tour of the Palais Royal during the summer months when it is open to the public and see its fantastic State Rooms, the Throne Room and much more, all of which are impressive sights.
+-Tour the Palais Royal during the summer months when it is open to the public and see its fantastic State Rooms, the Throne Room and more.

--Check out The Museum of Cacao and Chocolate and indulge in some of Belgium's finest and most adored chocolate treats!
+-Check out The Museum of Cocoa and Chocolate and indulge in some of Belgium's finest and most adored chocolate treats.

--Take a trip to one of Brussels' water parks, such as Walibi Belgium, where dozens of slides and rides can be enjoyed in those warm summer months.
+-Take a trip to one of Brussels's water parks, such as Walibi Belgium, where dozens of slides and rides can be enjoyed in those warm summer months.

--Spend an afternoon at the Galeries Royales Saint Hubert which is said to be the very first shopping arcade in Europe and opened in 1847.
-Here visitors can shop galore and even catch some theatre or a film.
+-Spend an afternoon at the Galeries Royales Saint Hubert, which is said to be the very first shopping arcade in Europe and opened in 1847.
+Here visitors can shop up a storm, and even catch some theatre or a film.

-Belgium is a small and densely-populated country, which makes getting around it fairly simple.
-With an efficient and accessible transport system too, travelling and exploring Belgium is generally a hassle-free endeavour.
-From Brussels, travellers can take a trip to nearby Antwerp, which is certainly a must-see for those in search of in-depth culture in the form of Gothic and Baroque architecture, churches, museums and galleries.
-Bruges, Belgium's most popular tourist destination, is also a short trip from Brussels and is considered Europe's best-preserved medieval city.
+Belgium is a small and densely-populated country, and its efficient and accessible transport system makes getting around a joy.
+From Brussels, travellers can take a trip to nearby Antwerp, which is certainly a must-see for those in search of some culture in the form of Gothic and Baroque architecture, churches, museums and galleries.
+Bruges, Belgium's most popular tourist destination, is also a short trip from Brussels and considered Europe's best-preserved medieval city.

 Did you know?